 Freezing Raw Meatballs - You can prep your meatballs and freeze them raw.
 If you do place them in a freezer-friendly container using wax paper between layers if you stack them.
 Then place the uncooked meatballs on the prepared baking dish and bake the same way in the oven just add time for the meatballs to cook fully.

 Freeze Cooked Meatballs - Go ahead and freeze any meatballs you don't plan to eat right away.
 Just place them in a freezer-safe container or zip-top bag.
 Freeze for 4-6 months.
-Then you can thaw in the fridge or reheat straight from frozen.
+Then, you can thaw in the fridge or reheat it straight from frozen.
 This is a great make-ahead meal to reheat and serve for an easy dinner.

 It's faster and easier to bake meatballs.

-When baking meatballs you don't need to cook them in oil, whereas to fry meatballs you usually need to add oil to the skillet.
+When baking meatballs, you don't need to cook them in oil, whereas to fry meatballs you usually need to add oil to the skillet.

 Just in case you are looking for more meatball recipes, you gotta try this 4-Cheese Meatball Casserole.
 Who said meatballs have to go with spaghetti?
+Or these Buffalo Chicken Meatballs that can be an appetizer or main dish.

-Hungry for more recipes, try these
+Hungry for more recipes?
+Try these

 - Heat the oven to 400°F, and line a rimmed baking sheet with parchment paper